gravitational/gravity/README.md

 community/OSS editions of the software.
 We are also working on providing open source users with pre-built binaries on a regular basis.

-Gravity OSS is currently in private, preview mode.
-We will be making this repository public once we have updated the documentation, polished user experience and discussed feedback from preview users.

 ## Questions?